-Yesterday we decided to undertake a horseshoe including the Graham's Tirga Mor and Oreval and also head out to see the cliffs of Sron Uladal.
+Yesterday we decided to undertake a horseshoe including the Fiona's Tirga Mor and Oreval and also head out to see the cliffs of Sron Uladal.
 I think Dempster's book is right to describe this walk as a 'classic' and the best walk in the outer islands.

 I would go further and say it is the best walk I have ever undertaken.